csharp-bucle-for

 Let’s look at each of the parts:

-• Initialization: In this part of the loop, the initial values of the variables that will control the loop’s execution are established (generally, it is used to initialize a counter that will be incremented or decremented in each iteration)
+• Initialization: In this part of the loop, the initial values of the variables that will control the loop’s execution are set (usually used to initialize a counter that will be incremented or decremented in each iteration)

-• Condition: The condition is a boolean expression that is evaluated before each iteration.
+• Condition: The condition is a boolean expression evaluated before each iteration.
 If the condition is true, the instructions inside the loop are executed.
-If the condition is false, the loop is exited, and the program continues execution.
+If the condition is false, the loop is exited and program execution continues

-• Update: In this part of the loop, an action is performed that modifies the value of the variables that control the loop (generally, it is used to increment or decrement the counter)
+• Update: In this part of the loop, an action is performed that modifies the value of the variables controlling the loop (usually used to increment or decrement the counter)

-• Instructions to execute: Here, the instructions that are executed in each iteration are specified.
-These instructions can be any valid code in C# (such as assignments, calculations, method calls, etc.)
+• Instructions to execute: Here, the instructions executed in each iteration are specified.
+These instructions can be any valid C# code (such as assignments, calculations, method calls, etc.)

 Basic Example

-Let’s look at a simple example where a for loop is used to print the numbers from 1 to 10:
+Let’s see a simple example where a for loop is used to print numbers from 1 to 10:

 for (int i = 1; i <= 10; i++)